Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

 Every Lie group $G$ also has a maximal compact subgroup $C \subseteq G$ which is unique up to conjugation.
 If $G$ is semisimple, then up to conjugation, $C$ is related to the angular subgroup $K$ by the inclusions

-If $G$ is a matrix Lie group, then necessarily $K = C$; otherwise, they are not always equal.
+If $G$ is algebraic, then necessarily $K = C$; otherwise, they are not always equal.
 Using the fact that $Z(G) \subseteq K$, another criterion is that $K = C$ if and only if $G$ has finite center.
 Regardless, the commutator subgroup $[K,K]$ is always compact and semisimple.
 It will be useful to see the difference between $K$ and $[K,K]$ (and therefore the options for $C$) using the abelianization

-If $G$ is simple, then either $K$ is semismiple, $K_{\ab}$ is trivial, and $G$ and its Lie algebra $L$ are \emph{non-Hermitian type}; or $K_{\ab}$ is 1-dimensional and $G$ and $L$ are \emph{Hermitian type}.
+If $G$ is simple, then either $K$ is semisimple, $K_{\ab}$ is trivial, and $G$ and its Lie algebra $L$ are \emph{non-Hermitian type}; or $K_{\ab}$ is 1-dimensional and $G$ and $L$ are \emph{Hermitian type}.
 (The terminology comes from the fact that the symmetric space $P$ is a $G$-invariant complex manifold with if and only if $G$ is Hermitian type.)
 If $G$ is a general semisimple Lie group, then $L$ has some $m \ge 0$ Hermitian-type summands.
 In this case, the abelianization of $K_{\min} \subseteq G_{\min}$ is an $m$-dimensional torus:

 In a general $G$ with the same Lie algebra $L$, the abelianization $K_{\ab}$ can be any covering space of $(K_{\min})_{\ab}$.
 In particular, the quotient